tari-project/tari/RFC/src/RFC-0130_Mining.md

 constructing Tari and Monero Blocks from their respective mempools.
 The Mining Server should retrieve transactions from the mempool of the connected Base Node and assemble a new Tari block by bundling transactions together.

-Mining servers may re-verify transactions before including them in a new Tari block, but this verification process of checking that the transaction's rules such as signatures and timelocks are enforced is the responsibility of the connected Base Node.
+Mining servers may re-verify transactions before including them in a new Tari block, but this enforcement of verification and transaction rules such as signatures and timelocks is the responsibility of the connected Base node.

 To enable Merged mining of Tari with Monero, both a Tari and a Monero block needs to be created and linked.
 First, a new Tari block is created and then the block header hash of the new Tari block should be included in the coinbase